mrshu/otazkovac/README.md

-the first three grades of Slovak primary schools learn how to read with some help of a computer. `otazovac` shall be used to help teachers automatically generate questions from the text their pupils read and thereby test how much detail from the test were they able to comprehend.
+the first three grades of Slovak primary schools learn how to read with some help of a computer. `otazovac` shall be used to help teachers automatically generate questions from the text their pupils read and thereby test how much detail from the text were they able to comprehend.

 ### Question generation